 Taryn was recovering from the sunburn she received in the Maldives, so no photos for her.

 After making the rounds with different newspapers, the flight attendant stopped by again with a tray of juice, wine, and champagne.
 Naturally, we picked the champagne.
+The perks of having travel credit cards!

 I explored the business class seat, which were more than adequate for the four hour flight.